alediez2048/3DayHealing-Landing/src/content/posts/2020-05-13-desk-for-minimalists.md

 ---
 template: blog-post
-title: Desk for minimalists
+title: How 3 Day Healing Started
-slug: /minimalists-desk
+slug: /how-3-day-healing-started
 date: 2020-05-13 12:46
-description: sdasd
+description: |
+  How 3 Day Healing Started
 featuredImage: /assets/bench-accounting-nvzvopqw0gc-unsplash.jpg
 ---
 Uh, is the puppy mechanical in any way?
 Maybe I love you so much I love you no matter who you are pretending to be.
 If rubbin' frozen dirt in your crotch is wrong, hey I don't wanna be right.
 I found what I need.
 And it's not friends, it's things.